dcarrith/jquery.mobile.lazyloader/README.md

 * jQuery 1.7.x (although, jQuery 1.6.4 may work fine - it just hasn't been tested - and, the examples are tailored to jQuery 1.7.x)
 * jQuery Mobile 1.1.x (1.0.x might work fine - it just hasn't been tested)
+* json2html plugin for jQuery (jquery.json2html-3.0.hackedup.js is recommended so inline functions can be used)
 * Server-side code to handle the AJAX requests

 ### Using the LazyLoader widget